EarlArugay/EM-Waveguide-Antenna-Compendium-Theory-Design-and-Pattern/README.md

 ### Loop Antenna
 ![Loop Antenna](Types_of_Antenna/Loop-Antenna.jpg)
-Figure 1.5: Fabricated Rhombus (Diamond) Antenna.
-This traveling-wave radiator utilizes a non-resonant design to achieve high directivity.
-By utilizing a termination resistor at the apex, the antenna is converted from a bidirectional to a unidirectional system, providing a high-gain 'pencil beam' suitable for long-range point-to-point links.*
+Figure 1.5: Fabricated Square Loop Antenna.
+This magnetic dipole element is designed to interface with the H-field component of electromagnetic radiation.
+It exhibits a characteristic figure-eight radiation pattern with sharp nulls along the loop's axis, making it a primary model for studying inductive coupling, NFC technology, and radio direction finding (RDF) techniques.*

 #### Theory & Function
 A loop antenna is essentially a coil of wire.
 While most antennas (like dipoles) are "Electric Dipoles," the loop is a Magnetic Dipole.